abakan-zz/pypstats/README.rst

 Similarly, output can be written into a **.csv** file as follows::

-  $ pypstats release -o release_stats.csv -q ProDy_stats.pkl
+  $ pyps release -o release_stats.csv -q ProDy_stats.pkl

 Note that **-q** argument suppresses messages written to **stderr**.